brambg/Data-Scopes-Developers-2018/schedule/assignment1.md

 - [WLJN (Wat Lees Jij Nu)](http://watleesjij.nu/) (no longer a book review forum)
 - [Hebban](https://www.hebban.nl/)

-- What is the distribution of reviews over the five collections?
+What is the distribution of reviews over the five collections?
+Is this a balanced dataset or is it skewed towards a particular collection?

 ## Step 3.
 Investigating publisher metadata